Cellulitis Treatment

 Recovery Timeline & Monitoring

-According to medical guidelines, cellulitis typically begins improving within 24-48 hours of starting antibiotics, with most cases resolving within 7-10 days.
-Complete your full antibiotic course even if symptoms improve.
+According to medical guidelines, cellulitis typically begins improving within 24-48 hours of starting treatment, with most cases resolving within 7-10 days.
+Complete your full course of treatment even if symptoms improve.
 Elevate the affected area, apply cool compresses, and monitor for spread.
 Return immediately if redness expands, fever develops, or pain worsens.
 Most patients see significant improvement within 3 days, but complete healing may take 2-3 weeks.
 This information is for educational purposes only and is not a substitute for professional medical advice, diagnosis, or treatment.
 If you have a medical emergency, call 911 immediately.
 For urgent but non-emergency conditions, visit True Compassion Urgent Care at either our Palm Beach Gardens or Stuart location.
 Always consult with a qualified healthcare provider for personalized medical advice.

 Available at Both Locations